opencast/opencast/docs/guides/developer/docs/develop/setup-opencast-for-develop.md

     $ ./build/opencast-dist-develop-*/start-opencast

 Multiple threads build have not been thoroughly tested and may cause runtime problems or unexpected behavior.
-We don't advice to use this feature for production.
+We don't advise using this feature for production.

 #### Useful Commands for Testing Purposes